Walsh University

-Walsh University is a private Roman Catholic university in North Canton, Ohio.
-It enrolls approximately 2,700 students and was founded in 1960 by the Brothers of Christian Instruction as a liberal arts college.
-Walsh College became Walsh University in 1993.
+Walsh University is a private Catholic university in North Canton, Ohio, United States.
+Founded in 1960 by the Brothers of Christian Instruction as a liberal arts college, it enrolls approximately 2,100 students as of 2023.
 The university offers more than 70 undergraduate majors and seven graduate programs, as well as multiple global learning experiences.

 History

-The school's namesake is Bishop Emmett Michael Walsh of the Roman Catholic Diocese of Youngstown.
+The school's namesake is Bishop Emmet M. Walsh of the Roman Catholic Diocese of Youngstown.

-Walsh University was founded as LaMennais College in Alfred, Maine in 1951 by the Brothers of Christian Instruction to educate young men as brothers and teachers.
-In 1957 Brother Francoeur of La Mennais College and Monsignor William Hughes of Youngstown, Ohio discussed the Brothers' wish to move LaMennais College from Alfred, Maine, and Bishop Walsh invited the Brothers to choose Canton, Ohio as the new location.
+Walsh University was founded as LaMennais College in Alfred, Maine, in 1951 by the Brothers of Christian Instruction to educate young men as brothers and teachers.
+Ferdinand Waldo Demara, who was a member of the BCI under the alias of 'Brother John Payne', proceeded on his own and got the college chartered by the state.
+In 1957, Brother Robert A. Francoeur of LaMennais College and Monsignor William Hughes of Youngstown, Ohio, discussed the Brothers' wish to move LaMennais College from Maine, and Bishop Walsh invited the Brothers to choose Canton, Ohio, as the new location.
 Bishop Walsh donated $304,000 to the Walsh College project.
-In 1959 the present location of Walsh University began as 50 acres of farm land on which two buildings were constructed, College Hall (Farrell Hall) and LaMennais Hall which continues to house the Brothers and international priest-students.
-The Founding Brothers include: Dacian J. Barrette, Thomas S. Farrell, Henry J. Vannasse, Edmond Drouin, Paul E. Masse, Robert A. Francoeur, and Alexis Guilbeault.
+In 1959, the present location of Walsh University began as 50 acres of farmland on which two buildings were constructed, College Hall and LaMennais Hall, which continues to house the Brothers and international priest-students.
 The Brothers have played an active role at the institution, serving as faculty during the original years and playing a part in the growth and development of facilities and programs.
 Several have served as president.

+Walsh College became Walsh University in 1993.
 In 2013, Walsh University joined Division II of the National Collegiate Athletic Association (NCAA).
 Walsh previously competed in the National Association of Intercollegiate Athletics (NAIA) as a member of the American Mideast Conference, while its football team competed in the Mid-States Football Association.